- Bicycle Accidents

 - Appeal to the jury members or those who are making decisions by discussing how we have all seen a driver, or been a driver, who is looking down at their phone.

-Utilizing these tools, and others honed by our experienced attorneys, helps us build strong cases for our clients.
+Utilizing these tools, and others honed by our experienced personal injury attorneys in Connecticut, helps us build strong cases for our clients.
 We will pursue your settlement with your best interest in mind, from start to finish.

 Request a Free Consultation Today